Mooreiche/RedM_drivable-coach4/README.md

 # RedM_drivable-coach4
 script to drive a coach without a horse (could be the beginnings of cars, we just need a nice model) if anyone does make something good out of it, release it to the public and dont lock it away for others.
+Special thanks to CP from CodeX.

 ## INSTALL